-Every year, during the second Thursday through Sunday in August, California Four Wheel Drive Association, Inc. holds the Sierra Trek event, which is one of the largest four wheel drive events in the State of California.
-The event is held at Meadow Lake, in the Sierra Nevada mountains, northwest of Truckee, CA, and offers amazing four wheeling, great companionship, fun, and great FOOD.
+Every year, during the second Thursday through Sunday in August, California Four Wheel Drive Association, Inc. holds the Sierra Trek event, which is the largest four wheel drive events in Northern California.
+The event is held at Meadow Lake, in the Sierra Nevada mountains, northwest of Truckee, in the Tahoe National Forest, and offers amazing four wheeling, great companionship, fun, and great FOOD.
 Speaking of food, when you're at base camp, and your hungry for a snack, you'll enjoy the delicious food served at the Hi-Landers Snack Bar, operated by the Hi-Landers 4WD Club, of Orangevale, CA.

 As with all of reviews that I publish, I have no affiliation with the restaurant reviewed, and there is no monetary gain on my part, as I am simply a person who likes to eat, and I love to write-up, and publish my dining experiences.